sirfifer/voicelearn-ios/docs/CONTRIBUTING.md

 ---

-Thank you for contributing to VoiceLearn! 🎉
+Thank you for contributing to UnaMentis! 🎉